ldhop/ldhop/packages/core/README.md

 - `getVariable(variableName: Variable): Set<Term> | undefined` - get set of RDF terms belonging to this variable
 - `getVariableAsStringSet(variableName: Variable): Set<string>` - get variable values as string URIs
 - `getAllVariables()` - get map of all discovered variables
+- `getAllPlainVariables()` - get all variables' values in the form without question mark
 - `getAllVariablesAsStringSets()` - get all variables with values as string sets
 - `getGraphs(added?: boolean): Set<string>` - get resource URIs by status (added/missing/all)